Spelkington/spelkington.github.io/content/notes/putting-selfcontrol-on-raycast.md

 I ended up uninstalling it and going with something a bit heavier-duty.
 [SelfControl](https://selfcontrolapp.com/) is an application for MacOS that blocks out apps across the entire operating system.
 I had also seen [Focus](https://heyfocus.com/) listed as a possible solution, but... *$49?* For effectively the same thing with a prettier interface? *yeesh.*

-Ironically, though, SelfControl requires self control to use, which is [[the-quest-to-kick-the-gremlin|exactly what got me in this situation to begin with]].
+Ironically, though, SelfControl requires self control to use, which is [[the-quest-to-slay-the-goblin|exactly what got me in this situation to begin with]].
 It is *incredibly* easy to "take a break" and then *just-a-couple-more-minutes* yourself out of any semblance of flow.
 As a nice surprise, though, [SelfControl comes with a CLI](https://github.com/SelfControlApp/selfcontrol/wiki/Running-SelfControl-from-the-Terminal), which means we can use it for some more advanced workflows!
 We can use this to do two things:

 1. Schedule blocks of self-control for the future, e.g. "In 10 minutes, I will focus for 50 minutes"; and
 2. Connect that behavior to [[raycast-review|Raycast]], which will help us lower the bar to starting Raycast (as, admittedly, having to swipe back to the main Mac desktop is a pain in the ass and puts it out-of-the-way)